Art History Fund for Travel to Special Exhibitions

-The newly created Art History Fund for Travel to Special Exhibitions is designed to award qualifying undergraduate and graduate art history classes funds to cover students’ and instructors’ costs (travel, accommodations, and admission fees) associated with attending museum special exhibitions throughout the United States and worldwide.
+The Art History Fund for Travel to Special Exhibitions is designed to award instructors of qualifying undergraduate and graduate art history classes funds to cover the costs (travel, accommodations, and admission fees) associated with students and instructors attending museum special exhibitions throughout the United States and worldwide.
 The purpose of the grant is to enhance students’ first-hand knowledge of original works of art.

 - These awards support student and instructor travel costs incurred while visiting museum special exhibitions in the United States and worldwide.

 - Graduate and undergraduate art history class instructors are eligible to apply for funds to attend temporary museum exhibitions in the United States and other countries.
 Exhibitions on any artist, period, or area of art history are eligible for funding.